-The following table presents the compensation awarded to, earned by or paid to our principal executive officer, who we also refer to as our "named executive officer", for the year ended December 31, 2021.
-During the year ended December 31, 2021, no other executive officer received compensation from us that needed to be included in the Summary Compensation Table.
+The following table presents the compensation awarded to, earned by or paid to our principal executive officer, our President and our Chief Operating Officer and Chief Financial Officer who we also refer to as our "named executive officers", for the years ended December 31, 2022 and 2021.
+During the years ended December 31, 2022 and 2021, no other executive officer received compensation from us that needed to be included in the Summary Compensation Table.